Highly sophisticated, intricate, and wide-ranging, today’s NHS is vastly different from how it used to be.

 University Hospitals Coventry and Warwickshire NHS Trust also took GS1 standards on board to make its blood tracking system compliant with regulations.

 As a major centre for trauma care, introducing barcodes to wristbands and documentation has given clinicians confidence in identifying and treating patients throughout the transfusion process.

-they can now use a one-nurse checking system, helping to free up resources.
-All in all, it’s helped improve accuracy, efficiency, and patient care.
+What’s more, they can now use a one-nurse checking system, helping to free up resources.
+It’s all helped to improve accuracy, efficiency, and patient care.